SecurityDatFall2018/Week-5/README.md

 ### What to encrypt

 * The General Data Protection Regulation in short from [EU*GDPR*.ORG](https://eugdpr.org/the-regulation/).
 * The regulations are being passed into Danish law (and into the laws of all the other member states).
-[This Danish text to explain things well too](https://itb.dk/sites/default/files/Persondataforordningen_DetSkalDuHaveStyrPaai2018.pdf)
+[This Danish text to explain things well too](Persondataforordningen_DetSkalDuHaveStyrPaai2018.pdf)

 ### How to encrypt
-We will use the [slides](05-A3 and GDPR.pdf) and sample code for this.
+We will use the [slides](05-A3%20and%20GDPR.pdf) and sample code for this.

 ## Exercises
 The main focus of the exercises for this week is to be able to encrypt and decrypt data using the libraries of Java.

 ### Exercise 1
-The first thing we will do is to look at Cesarean rotatation.
-I am not sure it was ever used, but it is good for making text whihc can not be read by the named eye, but is easy to crack.
+The first thing we will do is to look at Cesarean rotation.
+I am not sure it was ever used, but it is good for making text which can't be read by the named eye, but is easy to crack.

 In the sample code, find out how many letters to rotate the hidden message.
-Notice, the rotator can rotate both forwards and backwards (though that is not really necessay - why?)
+Notice, the rotator can rotate both forwards and backwards (though that is not really necessary - why?)

 ### Exercise 2
 This exercise uses an "incredible dumb and stupid" password scheme, as the actual input is a number between 1000 and 9999.
 You must find out which one.
 Your attack form here is brute force (trying them all).